yuschenko-mehan/robotized-gearbox-controller-for-STM32/README.md

 ## 🌟 Project Overview
 This open-source controller transforms a standard manual transmission into a fully automated robotized gearbox (AMT).
 Using two stepper motors for gear selection and a DC actuator for clutch control, the system reads vehicle data via CAN bus and performs automatic or manual gear changes with professional-grade safety features.
  Key Features
--**🎯** Automatic CAN Bus Profiling – Detects Ford, VW, Toyota, or BMW in 4 seconds without reprogramming -⚡ Adaptive Shift Algorithm – Rev-matching emulation via adaptive clutch hold time -🛡️ Dual Redundant Sensors – AS5600 magnetic encoder + analog potentiometer with automatic failover
+-🎯Automatic CAN Bus Profiling – Detects Ford, VW, Toyota, or BMW in 4 seconds without reprogramming -⚡ Adaptive Shift Algorithm – Rev-matching emulation via adaptive clutch hold time -🛡️ Dual Redundant Sensors – AS5600 magnetic encoder + analog potentiometer with automatic failover